barumau/pandunia/engli/kanun.md

 **te vidu me.** - You are seen by me.
 **te vidu da me.** - You are seen by me.

+Sometimes a passive verb can be translated with an active verb in English.
+That is sometimes the case with **suku**, which means _to be pleased by_ (a passive verb) or _to like_ (an active verb).
+That is because the direction of pleasing is from the active doer to the passive recipient.

+**me suku musike.**
+– I am pleased by music. / I like music.

 ### 7.6.
 Pivot structure